Irma (supermarket): Turn-around and new growth (1994-present)

 In 1993, FDB announced its intention to close the chain.
 30 Irma stores were converted to SuperBrugsen stores, 23 were converted to Fakta stores and the remaining 66 stores were put up for sale.
-The media attention better economic times boosted the sale and the plans to close the chain were therefore cancelled.
+The media attention and better economic times boosted the sale and the plans to close the chain were therefore cancelled.
 Jørgen Pedersen was appointed to CEO in 1994 and was succeeded by Alfred Josefsen in 1999.

 Irma's headquarters moved from Rødovre to Coop D's headquarters in Albertslund.
 Alfred Josefsen was succeeded by Jesper Uggerhøj on 1 October 2012.

 Stores

 Before 2023, Irma operated stores under two formats: supermarkets and Irma City's convenience stores.
 It also operated Irma Online internet shopping services.
 Their flagship store in Axelborg opened on 22 August 2015.

-Irma operated a total of some 65 supermarkets of which the majority is located in Copenhagen.
+Irma operated a total of some 65 supermarkets of which the majority were located in Copenhagen.
 The chain is also represented in Gilleleje, Hillerød, Humlebæk, Køge and Nykøbing Sjælland.

 Irma opened the first Irma City convenience stores in 2001 and now operates at total of four stores in central locations of Inner Copenhagen.
 They are located at Vesterbros Torv (Vesterbrogade 46) in Vesterbro, Østerbrogade 110 in Østerbro and Nørrebrogade 3 and Nørrebros Runddel (Nørrebrogade 124) in Nørrebro.
 A fifth Irma City on Falkonér Allé in Frederiksberg closed in 2010.